ManiNandadeep/dmhp-kpi/README.md

 - To install all dependencies, run `npm install` in the main directory
 - `cd Backend ; nodemon app`
 - Make API calls as per the files in ```sample-json-calls``` subdirectory

+## Spring Boot Backend

+- Install all maven dependencies
+- Configure `application.properties`
+- Populate the tables and stored procedures
+- Build, and run the project on IntelliJ for Java EE Developers